cjto2000/cjto2000.github.io/index.markdown

 My technical interests often change, but right now, I am mainly interested in machine learning applications.
 Currently, I'm a research assistant in the [Neural Systems Lab](https://neural.cs.washington.edu/) conducting research on neural co-processors - a closed-loop BCI framework that leverages AI to jointly optimize the cost function with the nervous system.

-Besides my technical interests, I'm also interested in tools that help me explore my mind, improve my health, and develop personally.
+Besides my technical interests, I'm interested in tools that help me explore my mind, improve my health, and develop personally.
+I'm also fascinated by many topics in psychology, philosophy, and neuroscience.

 Here is my resume: [resume](/assets/CS Resume.pdf)